If you’re plus size and trying to conceive (TTC), odds are you’ve spent a lot of time on the internet and have come across some discouraging articles.

 3. Focus on Health Not Weight When Trying To Get Pregnant

-While this is certainly helpful to know, it’s important to be aware of your personal history with weight loss.
-Many of us plus size women have a yo-yo relationship with weight – lose a little and then gain a lot.
-That’s precisely the opposite of what you want to happen and that’s why I recommend focusing on health and not the number on the scale.
+That’s precisely the opposite of what you want to happen why TTC.
+And that’s why I recommend focusing on health and not the number on the scale.

-When care providers meet with women seeking plus size trying to conceive advice, and simply say lose 100 pounds, I get frustrated!
-That advice isn’t really advice AT ALL because it’s not something most people can accomplish, not in good physical and emotional health anyway.
+That advice isn’t really advice AT ALL because it’s not something most people can accomplish, not in good physical and emotional health, anyway.

 By focusing on health and not weight, you can help to change your relationship with your body well beyond your TTC journey.
 Below is a helpful book for plus size TTC advice.